grandcircusco/cheatsheets/csharp/ef_console.md

 **Tip: This is one place where you absolutely must use properties rather than regular member variables, even if they just have default { get; set; }.**

+**Tip 2: The using statement inside the main below is handy because it automatically cleans up resources after the code inside it runs.
+This is a completely different use of the "using" keyword from the first three lines of the code below.**

 ```cs
 using System;
 using Microsoft.EntityFrameworkCore;